dannygrob/OpenWatch/README.md

 Connect a J-Link mini or similar to the pads, and don't forget to connect VREF to VBAT somewhere on the board.
 For debugging connect the RX TX too.
 Maybe best to start with the [Development Kit USB](https://www.dialog-semiconductor.com/products/da14683-development-kit-usb)

-You can use Smart Snipets Toolbox (after running the code once, it creates the partitions on flash) to load the images to the flash partition (NVMS_FLASH_STORAGE).
+You can use Smart Snipets Toolbox (after running the code once, it creates the partitions on flash) to load the images (picturefiles.txt) to the flash partition (NVMS_FLASH_STORAGE).
+These where created with Samson's biptmap loader tool found in the original git.